-All payments are due on the 15th of each month and are past due after the 15th.
+All payments are due on the 15th of each month.

 ALL STUDENT ACCOUNTS MUST BE KEPT UP-TO-DATE IN ORDER FOR STUDENTS TO CONTINUE THEIR EDUCATION AT SHILOH CHRISTIAN SCHOOL.
 Responsible parties of delinquent accounts will be contacted for a review of their account and the student's status in the school.